Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Model

 and thus $\hat{N}$ is a conserved quantity.
 We assume only one excitation in the whole system, which yields that the form of the state vector

 is preserved during the time evolution.
-Here $\Psi^{(i)}_s$, $\Psi^{(j)}_E$, and $\Psi_c$ denote the probability amplitudes to find an excitation in the $i$th spin, $j$th mode of the external field, and the mode of the cavity.
-Furthermore, we have used the following simplified notations: $\ket{0}_s=\ket{000\dots0}_s$, i.e., all spin are in the ground state, and $\ket{0}_E=\ket{000\dots0}_E$, i.e., there is no photon in the modes of the external field.
-The equation of motion yields
+Here $\Psi^{(i)}_s$, $\Psi^{(j)}_E$, $\Psi^{(k)}_I$ and $\Psi_c$ denote the probability amplitudes to find an excitation in the $i$th spin, $j$th mode of the external field, $k$th mode of the internal field, and the mode of the cavity.
+Furthermore, we have used the following simplified notations: $\ket{0}_s=\ket{000\dots0}_s$, i.e., all spin are in the ground state, $\ket{0}_E=\ket{000\dots0}_E$, i.e., there is no photon in the modes of the external field, and $\ket{0}_I=\ket{000\dots0}_I$, i.e., there is no photon in the other modes of the internal field.
+This allows the derivation of the following equations of motion

 with